 Born and raised in Rio de Janeiro, Carlos Eduardo Valinoti is a creative producer who graduated in Cinema at PUC-Rio with free executive formation in the United Kingdom.
 Experienced in documentaries, shorts, and feature films, he worked and created with important production companies in Brazil, having collaborated for Canal Brasil, OFF, Multishow, Band, and ESPN.
 In the advertising market, he has produced for Google, TEDx, Nike, Corona, Coca-Cola, Heineken, and Yahoo UK.

-He was the production coordinator of "The Great Mystical Circus" by Carlos Diegues (Festival de Cannes 2018) and also line producer of the award-winning films "Favela Gay" by Rodrigo Felha and "Fala Comigo" by Felipe Sholl, both of which won Best Film Awards at the Rio de Janeiro Int'l Film Festival.
+He was the production coordinator of "The Great Mystical Circus" by Carlos Diegues (Hors Concours at Festival de Cannes 2018) and also line producer of the award-winning films "Favela Gay" by Rodrigo Felha and "Fala Comigo" by Felipe Sholl, both of which won Best Film Awards at the Rio de Janeiro Int'l Film Festival.

-Among his most recent films are "Matar a la bestia", by the Argentinian director Agustina San Martín, "The Last Days of Gilda", by Gustavo Pizzi, the first Brazilian series selected for the Berlinale Series in 2021, and "Sick, Sick, Sick", by Alice Furtado (Directors' Fortnight at Festival de Cannes 2019).
-His last unreleased films are "Malu" by Pedro Freire and "Streets of Gloria" by Felipe Sholl.
+Among his most recent works are "Malu" (Sundance Film Festival 2024), by Pedro Freire, winner of five awards at Festival do Rio, including Best Film and Best Screenplay; "Streets of Gloria" (Tallinn Black Nights Film Festival 2024), by Felipe Sholl; "Matar a la bestia", by the Argentinian director Agustina San Martín; "The Last Days of Gilda", by Gustavo Pizzi, the first Brazilian series selected for the Berlinale Series; and "Sick, Sick, Sick" (Directors' Fortnight, Festival de Cannes 2019), by Alice Furtado.

 Besides his work as a producer, Cadu devotes himself to authorial projects through his production company, Nostro.
 As a teacher, he has taught line production at the AIC (International Film Academy) and has been on the Rio de Janeiro International Film Festival selection committee since 2017.